lightbulb_outline This question type can be used in a digital test only.

 - Click New exercise, fill in a title and click Save.

-- Click New question, select Fill-in and click Save.
+- Click New question and select Fill-in question.

 - Fill in the amount of points the question is worth.

 - Fill in the answer field and click Gap at the places you want to create a blank.

 - Click New gap, fill in a gap name and (if needed) select the option Require numeric answer (margin is in points) and/or Case sensitive and/or Set the width of the input field.

 - Click Add answer, fill in the content.
 Uncheck the box next to the answer if you don't want this answer to receive points.
 Repeat this for all the answer options.

 - Click Save.